tpaxman/config-files/python/python.md

     ...
 ```

-## Webscraping

-Read a json file from a github raw url:
+## Read a json file from a github raw url:

 ```python
 import json, requests, io